AEBeneluxNordics/ALONE/README.md

 # ALONE
-ALONE Quiz &amp; Competition - The HISTORY Channel

-AETN UK
+AETN EMEA

-ALONE and HISTORY SWEDEN® Channel Competition
-Rules and Terms and Conditions
+Alone: Predator Lake and The HISTORY Channel Competition Rules and Terms and Conditions

-COMPETITION RULES

-1. We are promoting the ALONE and HISTORY SWEDEN® Channel Competition (the Competition).
+1. We are promoting the Alone: Predator Lake and The HISTORY Channel Competition (the Competition).
-2. There are 3 prizes Prize.
-The first Prize is a 2-day survival course offered by True Nature Sweden.
-There are 2 runner up Prizes, both consisting of a mystery bundle of HISTORY SWEDEN® merchandise.
-3. To enter the Competition you must complete a quiz via the HISTORY SWEDEN® competition website: https://forms.gle/3C4j56ZhCiCVoW4k6
+2. There is 1 Prize.
+The Prize consists of 1 x Alone Logo Embroidered Champion Packable Jacket.
+3. To enter the Competition you must like HISTORYBenelux (https://www.facebook.com/HISTORYBenelux/) on Facebook and answer the following question by commenting under the competition post on the Facebook page: “Tell us what you would struggle with the most if you went on Alone: (1) The cold, (2) The hunger, (3) The isolation, (4) The wildlife, (5) The survival skills.
-4. The Competition will run between 05 October 2022 and 26 October 2022.
-Entries close at midnight on 26 October 2022.
-Any entries received after midnight on 26 October 2022 will not be entered.
+4. The Competition will run between 23rd August 2023 and 6th September 2023.
+Entries close at midnight on 6th September 2023.
+Any entries received after midnight on 6 September 2023 will not be entered.
 5. Please note that the dates set out in these Terms and Conditions may be subject to change at any time.
 In addition, we reserve the right, in our reasonable discretion, to add to, amend, vary or waive any of the other Terms and Conditions on reasonable notice.
-6. Entry is limited to one per person.
+6. Entry is limited to one per person
-7. This Competition is open to all Swedish residents aged 18 or over on or before 26 October 2022, and excluding employees of A+E Networks or anyone connected with the administration of the Competition.
+7. This Competition is open to all residents of Sweden aged 18 or over on or before 6 September 2023 and excluding employees of AETN UK, Sky Limited or anyone connected with the administration of the Competition.
-8. All entrants on the date of entry must meet the requirements of True Nature Sweden’s terms and conditions, including any medical and special requirements,  as stated here: https://www.truenaturesweden.com/terms-conditions.
-9. All entrants must make themselves familiar with the terms and conditions of participation in True Nature Sweden’s two-day survival course and agree to any potential risks involved in taking part.
-10. The draw will take place on 01 November 2022.
+8. The draw will take place on 7 September 2023 at 14:00 GMT.
 Before the draw can take place, all entries will be collated (“the Collated Entries”).
 All participants that answered the question will be entered into the prize draw.
-11. The Prize Winners will be chosen at random from all of the correct entries and will be notified by email within one month of the draw (“the Notification Date”) and their eligibility to enter the Competition will then be confirmed.
+9. The 2 Prize Winners will be chosen at random from all of the correct entries and will be notified by email on 18th September 2023 (“the Notification Date”) and their eligibility to enter the Competition will then be confirmed.
 Once we have verified each winner’s eligibility (“Confirmation Date”), we will confirm all arrangements connected to the delivery and enjoyment of their Prize.
-12. Please allow 6 months for delivery of Prize(s) from the Confirmation Date.
+10. Please allow 1 month for delivery of Prize(s) from the Confirmation Date.
-13. We will process your data in accordance with clauses 8.6 and 8.7 of the Competition Terms below and our Privacy Policy.
+11. Terms below and our Privacy Policy.
-14. Promoter: AETN UK, 1 Queen Caroline Street, Hammersmith, London, W6 9YN.
+12. Promoter: AETN UK, 1 Queen Caroline Street, Hammersmith, London, W6 9YN.
 Although this Competition is run by AETN UK, the terms and conditions of any third party supplier (“the Prize Providers”) also apply and must be accepted and complied with by the winner(s).
 These include but are not limited to compliance with any age restrictions and/or health and safety regulations which apply whilst that winner enjoys any element of the Prize and/or are taking part in any other promotional activity.
+13. Prize Provider: AETN UK
+By clicking this box you confirm that you have understood and accept the Rules set out above and the Competition Terms and Conditions.

 AETN UK
-ALONE and HISTORY SWEDEN® Channel Competition
-Rules and Terms and Conditions
+Alone: Predator Lake and The HISTORY Channel Competition Rules and Terms and Conditions

 COMPETITION TERMS AND CONDITIONS (UK)